-These media sources are moderately to strongly biased toward liberal causes through story selection and/or political affiliation.
+These media sources are moderate to strongly biased toward liberal causes through story selection and/or political affiliation.
 They may utilize strong loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes), publish misleading reports and omit reporting of information that may damage liberal causes.
 Some sources in this category may be untrustworthy.
 See all Left Bias sources.

-Factual Reporting: HIGH
+Factual Reporting: MOSTLY FACTUAL

 Funded by / Ownership

 Graham Holdings Company owns slate, and according to its about page, they do not charge for access and rely on digital advertising for revenue.
 Slate offers bonus and ad-free podcasts and other shows through a Slate Plus membership launched in 2014.
 Slate is also a member of Amazon Associates; “When readers click on a link from an article to Amazon.com, Slate earns a percentage of the purchase.”

 In review, Slate has a politically progressive, liberal stance throughout their political articles.
 They publish political news with moderately emotionally loaded headlines such as “The Government Shutdown Is Going to Hurt More People Each Day It Continues” and “EPA Proposes Nixing Obama-Era Rule on Mercury From Coal Plants.”
 They always source credible media outlets such as Associated Press, Bloomberg, Reuters, The Hill, Washington Post, and New York Times.
 Further, they also cover a wide variety of topics, including reviews and articles about films.

 Editorially, Slate favors the left.
 During the 2016 Presidential Election, the Slate Staff endorsed Democrat Hillary Clinton for President.
 In general, Slate story selection tends to favor the left and is always properly sourced.